After 12 Years on the Run, Joseph Dibee Has Been Apprehended

 Dibee fled the U.S. in December 2005.
 In 2006, he was indicted along with 11 co-conspirators as part of Operation Backfire, a long-running FBI domestic terrorism investigation.
 The conspirators, known as The Family, have been linked to more than 40 criminal acts between 1995 and 2001, including arson and vandalism, causing more than $45 million in damages.
 The Family’s 1998 arson attack on a ski resort in Vail, Colorado—which caused estimated damages of $26 million—was its most notorious act.

-“The crimes they committed were serious and dangerous,” said Special Agent Tim Suttles, who has been working the Operation Backfire investigation from the FBI’s Portland Division since 2004.
+“The crimes they committed were serious and dangerous,” said Special Agent Tim Suttles, who has been working the Operation Backfire investigation from the FBI’s Portland Field Office since 2004.
 “Just because time passes doesn’t mean the FBI forgets.
 We are very gratified to have Dibee in custody.”

 “Just because time passes doesn’t mean the FBI forgets.
 We are very gratified to have Dibee in custody.”